DevlessTeam/docs/rules_engine.md

 * `PUBLIC` access means that anyone with an API key can use the resource.
 * `AUTHENTICATE` access means that **any** logged in user can use the resource.
 * `PRIVATE` access that no-one can access the resource.
 This can be overridden in the rules engine.
-For production ready systems, you probably want this on all tables.
+For production ready systems, you probably want this on all resources.

 ### Securing using the rules engine